Jay Fisher - World Class Knifemaker

 Purpose?
 The bolster does exactly that; it bolsters or strengthens the critical areas of the knife, mainly the blade/handle junction and the butt of the handle.
 There are many different arrangements, but strength is what the bolster is about.
 It also aids in supporting the mounting of the handle material (I dovetail nearly all my bolsters, locking in the handle scales for rigidity).
 The bolster also offers a fine area for embellishment (engraving, etching or inlay of materials and gemstones).
 The bolster reduces lateral flexion by offering more area for bedding and adhesion of dissimilar handle materials.
-The bolster also aids in gripping the handle, and sometimes offers an area for the thumb to rest and a quillon to prevent the hand from sliding forward onto the blade.
-The bolster may offer an are to exert pressure onto the knife, and strengthen the butt for easy removal from the sheath.
+The bolster also aids in gripping the handle, and sometimes offers wider area than the blade for the thumb to rest and a quillon to prevent the hand from sliding forward onto the blade.
+The bolster may offer an area to exert pressure onto the knife, and strengthen the butt for easy removal from the sheath.
 The bolster may also act as a pressure point, a skull crusher, an impact area, or a tactical persuader.
-The bolster can strengthen the area of the lanyard, reduces stresses on the handle, and offer a corrosion-resistant surface for the hand to grip.
+The bolster can strengthen the area of the lanyard attachment point, reduce stresses on the handle, and offer a corrosion-resistant surface for the hand to grip.
 It may strengthen mechanical areas and devices, such as in a folding knife or tongue and groove mechanism.
 It can also aid in retaining, bedding, and protecting handle materials, particularly end grains on woods.

 Attachment?
 The bolster attachment is important, for in order to work, it must be bonded to the blade in a complimentary and permanent fashion.
 Some knifemakers solder bolsters.
 This is a weak union, as soldering only adheres the surfaces of the metal to each other.
 One of the most important things I've learned over the years is that order for dissimilar materials to be bonded, they must first be mechanically secure, and second to that is adhesion by glues, solder, brazing, and finally welding.
 It's all about the mechanics.
 Incidentally, I've never had a failure of any fitting on any knife, in over 3000 knives made and sold and in use for over 30 years.